-Council's procurement activities will be carried out on the basis of obtaining value for money.
-This means minimising the total cost of ownership over the lifetime of the requirement consistent with acceptable quality, reliability and delivery considerations.
+Council's procurement activities will be carried out on the basis of obtaining best value for money.
+This means optimising the total cost of ownership and use over the lifetime of the goods or service consistent with acceptable quality, reliability and delivery considerations.
 Lowest price is not the sole determinant of value for money.